 The Water Conservation Division provides customers with services and education for efficient water use to help protect this precious natural resource.

-- Only water landscaping between 6 p.m. and 9 a.m. to reduce water loss from wind and evaporation
+- Only water landscaping after 6 p.m. and before 9 a.m. to reduce water loss from wind and evaporation

 - Take shorter showers.
 Reducing your showering time by 5 minutes can save up to 12.5 gallons of water!